FamilySearch/GEDCOM/specification/gedcom-01-serialization.md

 | :---- | :---- |
 | `_SKYPEID` | `http://xmlns.com/foaf/0.1/skypeID` |
 | `_MEMBER` | `http://xmlns.com/foaf/0.1/member` |

+Note that at the time of writing, the [FOAF](https://xmlns.com/foaf/spec/20140114.html) URIs used in this example are not URLs.
 :::

 The meaning of a documented extension tag is identified by its URI, not its tag.
+As such each documented extension tag needs its own URI: it is its URI, not its tag, that defines its meaning.
 Documented extension tags can be changed freely by modifying the schema, though it is recommended that documented extension tags not be changed.
 However, a tag change may be necessary if a product picks the same tags for URIs that another product uses for different URIs.
+A given schema should map only one tag to each URI.

 :::example
 The following 2 document fragments are semantically equivalent